Ever wonder how to be smart or at least how to become smarter?

 The TV is called the “Idiot Box” for a reason.

-4. Hang out with people who actually think about life and are proactive.
+4. Hang out with successful people who set goals and are proactive.

-I’ve heard many professional development experts say that three years from now we’ll be the average of the five people we hang out with most.
+Three years from now you will be the average of the five people you hang out with the most.

 3. Stop complaining.

 Smart people are solution-oriented, not problem-paralyzed.
 They look for opportunities, not roadblocks.

 2. Read non-fiction books.